QualiSystems/shell-L1-standard/README.md

     `shellfoundry new ShellName --template layer-1-switch`

-2. To install the shell's environment and dependencies defined in the shell's *requirements.txt* file, in command-line, navigate to the *~\QualiSystems\CloudShell\Server* folder and run the appropriate command:
+2. To install the shell's environment and dependencies defined in the shell's *requirements.txt* file, in command-line, navigate to the shell's root folder and run the appropriate command:

     * If you're using Quali's default python interpreter, which resides at *~\QualiSystems\CloudShell\Server\python*, run the following: